cdio/caio/doc/usage.md

 #### Joysticks

 Both standard NES controller ports are supported.
-If the virtual joystick is enabled, the first port is assigned to it and the second port is assigned to an eventual gamepad.
-This default can be reverted using the `swapj` option or the `ALT-J` key combination.
+If the virtual joystick is enabled, the first port is connected to it and the second port is connected to an eventual gamepad.
+This default can be changed using the `swapj` option or the `ALT-J` key combination.

 #### Examples